openedx/openedx-events/docs/decisions/0015-outbox-pattern-and-production-modes.rst

 - **Ordering**: If multiple events are produced to the same topic, their ordering is preserved.
 This raises the question of "ordered according to what metric", as concurrency is in play, so the nature of this property may vary by event.

 This is only in the general case, as some events may not be connected to database transactions, some consumers might tolerate violations of either atomic success or failure, and not all events may have strict notions of ordering.
-Hoever, in the general case violations of any of these can result in consistency failures between services that might not be corrected over any time scale.
+However, in the general case violations of any of these can result in consistency failures between services that might not be corrected over any time scale.

 It's also worth noting a goal we don't have, that of avoiding duplication.
-At-least-once delivery is acceptible; exactly-once delivery is not required.
+At-least-once delivery is acceptable; exactly-once delivery is not required.
 Double-sends of events are permissible as long as this only happens occasionally (for performance reasons) and does not entail a violation of ordering.

 As of 2023-11-09 we produce events in two different ways relative to transactions: